walles/moar/README.md

 ## Debian / Ubuntu

-Nobody has stepped up and packaged `moar` for Debian.
+Nobody has stepped up to maintain `moar` for Debian.

-If you want to [package `moar` for Debian](https://github.com/walles/moar/issues/137), that would be very welcome!
+If you want to [maintain the `moar` packaging for Debian](https://github.com/walles/moar/issues/137), that would be very welcome!

-Otherwise read on for manual install instructions.
+Otherwise use Homebrew (see above) or read on for manual install instructions.

 ## Manual Install